Skip to content

 }

 The objects look like this, simply a name and a position.
-The position is defined with geojson, which suits our platform well.
+The position is defined with GeoJSON, which suits our platform well.

 We also accept WKT (Well Known Text) and WKB (Well Known Binary).